Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: The reduced algebra

 The recurrence relation above implies that the positive modes $\mathbf{S}[n](z)$ can be expressed in terms of $\mathbf{S}(z) \coloneq \mathbf{S}[1](z)$, which in turn can be expressed in terms of its residues

-We call $\mathbf{S}_i$ the \emph{quantum current}, stemming from the fact that it satisfies the following commutation relations that first appeared in \cite{reshetikhin:1990} under that name.
-We remark that the classical limit of these commutation relations coincides with the Poisson bracket determined in \cite{arutyunov:1998} as expected.
+We call $\mathbf{S}(z)$ the \emph{quantum current}, stemming from the fact that the $\mathbf{S}_i$ satisfy the following commutation relations that first appeared in \cite{reshetikhin:1990} under that name.
+It can be checked that the classical limit of these commutation relations coincides with the Poisson bracket determined in \cite{arutyunov:1998} as expected.

 \begin{prop} For any $\epsilon \in \C^\times$, we have

 where $\hat R^{12}(z) = 1+\frac{\hbar}{z} P^{12}$ is Yang's rational $R$-matrix acting in spin space $\C^\ell$ and we have used auxiliary space notation. \end{prop}